It's time to stop looking outside yourself for recognition, validation and approval.

 Let's break up with our dependency on validation from others.
 Let's take ourselves OFF THE MARKET.

-I will stamp my own ticket.....but, thanks anyway.
+I will stamp my own ticket....."NOT SEEKING VALIDATION."
+But, thanks anyway.

-Consider what self-validation looks like and feels like for you.
-What does it mean to you, and what must you let go of?
+What does it mean to you, and what will you let go of?

 Become a Patron